113 846micro-entrepreneurs supported

-Entrepreneurs du Monde has successfully reconciled socio-economic progresses of micro-entrepreneurs and the viability of Microfinance Institutions by developing its own methodology of social Microfinance, featuring the following principles:
+Entrepreneurs du Monde has been able to reconcile the socio-economic progress of micro-entrepreneurs with the viability of its programmes by developing its own social microfinance methodology, based on ambitious action plans:

-- To be accessible to the poorest, those excluded from conventional microfinance, Entrepreneurs du Monde operates in neighbourhoods and remote areas deprived of services and infrastructures.
-It also offers unsecured loans.
-Finally, Entrepreneurs du Monde works more and more exclusively with local associations that support people living with disabilities or HIV.
+- To be accessible to the poorest, to people excluded from traditional microfinance.
+Entrepreneurs du Monde operates in disadvantaged neighbourhoods or remote areas lacking services and infrastructure.
+In order to reach vulnerable entrepreneurs, who are excluded by other microfinance actors, it provides them with loans without collateral or guarantees.
+Entrepreneurs du Monde also works primarily with local associations that support people with disabilities or who are living with HIV.